msupply-foundation/msupply_docs/content/docs/replenishment/internal_orders.md

 * Report & Requistion
 * R&R

-Internal Orders are a way to place orders to another store.
+Internal Orders are a way to support users in requesting new stock from another store.

 ## Viewing Internal Orders

+If you would like to order some stock from your supplier:
-Navigate to the 1. `Replenishment` menu and select 2. `Internal Orders`.
+1. Navigate to the `Replenishment` menu
+2. Tap on `Internal Orders`

 ![](/docs/replenishment/intord_access.png)